Century type family: Century Catalogue

+Century Schoolbook Monospace

 Century Schoolbook

 Century Schoolbook is a transitional serif typeface designed by Morris Fuller Benton in 1919 for the American Type Founders (ATF) at the request of Ginn & Co., a textbook publisher, which wanted an especially easy-to-read face for textbooks.
 Century Schoolbook has elements similar to the Didone classification.
 Century Schoolbook is based on the earlier Century Roman.

 Century Schoolbook is familiar to many in North America as being the typeface with which many first learned to read.
 Morris Fuller Benton utilized research done by Clark University that showed young readers more quickly identified letterforms with contrasting weight, but with the lighter strokes maintaining presence.
 Tests also showed the importance of maintaining counter-form (the white space around the black letterform) in recognizing the face at smaller sizes.
 In designing Century Schoolbook, M. F. Benton increased the x-height, the stroke width, and overall letterspacing.
 The faces were issued over a period of five years, all of which were designed by Benton and issued by A.T.F.: